 After a tiring first day exploring the city, you can spend the late afternoon catching the sunset either at the Tanjung Aru Beach or if you’re feeling luxurious you can also charter a yacht which is a popular activity in Kota Kinabalu.
 North Borneo Yacht Charter offers different types of itineraries including a sunset cruise in the late afternoon with visits to Manukan and Gaya islands.
-Alternatively, you can also book a island hopping tour via kayak in order to visit the offshore islands.
+Alternatively, you can also visit the relatively secluded Dinawan Island which offers clear waters for snorkeling, kayaking and even diving.

-Try some local Sabah food for dinner at D’Place Kinabalu (2nd floor of Plaza Shell building, daily 11:30AM to 10PM).
+Try some local Sabah food for dinner at My Native Sabah (Plaza 333 in Lorong 333, daily except Sunday, 11:30AM to 8:30PM, closes at 6PM on Saturday).
 When I say local, I don’t just mean the usual Malaysian food.
-They serve some pretty exotic meals that come from the indigenous tribes.
+They serve some pretty exotic meals that come from the indigenous Kadazan Dusun tribe.
 These are served in a set so you can try different dishes without necessarily having to overload yourself.
+Alternatively, you can join a tour that takes you to an actual Dusun tribal village and you can participate in a cooking class there.

 Day 2 – Cultural Village